-PAYMENT PLAN OPTIONS

-SMU Monthly Payment Plan
+PAYMENT PLAN OPTIONS SMU Monthly Payment Plan

-The SMU TuitionPay Payment Plan, administered by Higher One, allows term charges to be paid in monthly installments.
+The SMU TuitionPay Payment Plan administered by Higher One allows term charges to be paid in monthly installments.
 Students can enroll in a payment plan at www.tuitionpaymentplan.com/smu.
 Higher One consultants are available at 877-279-6092 to answer questions or help with the online enrollment process.

 Annual payment plans are available in 12-month, 10-month and eight-month formats.
 Term payment plans are available in four-month, five-month and sixmonth formats.
 The summer payment plan is three months.
+Payment plan options are not available for intersession terms including JanTerm, MayTerm and August terms.